antaresproject/docs/docs/services/pagination.md

 {% endblock %}
 ```

-In the example above it is good to notice the calling:
+In the example above, the following calling should be given special attention:

 ```html
 {{ links|raw }}
 ```

-which is responsible for pagination's section display.
+As it is responsible for the display of the pagination's section.